Hardwick Spring Festival (Springfest)

 Shuffle and stomp into the night with Beg, Steal or Borrow, Vermont’s own high-octane, “triple-crown” bluegrass band known for their vocal harmonies and dynamic instrumental arrangements.
 BSB keeps it pumpin’ with originals and classic covers blending Appalachian, country, and folk influences.
 Hosted by The Civic Standard.

-Grand Marshal Reception, 6:00-7:00 pm
+Grand Marshal Reception, 6:00-7:30 pm (Village Restaurant)

 A chance to meet and mingle with the Grand Marshal of the parade and other local celebrities.
 Families welcome, refreshments served.
 Hosted by the Hardwick Kiwanis Club.